DrewHans/DrewHans.github.io/README.md

 This repository contains code written in HTML5, CSS3, and JavaScript for the drewhans555.github.io website.

 ### Notes
-* This site uses Bootstrap 4.1 to improves responsiveness and make the site more mobile friendly.
+* This site uses Bootstrap 4.1 to improve responsiveness and make the site more mobile friendly.